Mirage Las Vegas

 When Steve Wynn opened the Mirage in 1989, the $630-million property was the most expensive resort-casino in history.
 The hotel's distinctive gold windows get their color from actual gold used in the tinting process.
 Once it started to look a little too 1989, compared to modern hotel trends, the Mirage's casino and restaurants received an end-to-end makeover, giving the iconic property a cosmopolitan look with blacks, dark browns, and deep reds.
 Bathrooms have marble accents and sumptuous appointments but tend to be on the smaller side.
 Rooms with incredible views of the Strip and the volcano cost a bit more, but you can sometimes get a free upgrade if you request one at check-in.
 Several upscale restaurants, including STACK and BLT Burger, give the Mirage an impressive slate of both high-end and casual eateries.

-The Love: The Beatles-inspired show from Cirque du Soleil is astounding.
+The Love: The Beatles showcase from Cirque du Soleil is amazing.